FliamL/NeoForge-GatheringGrounds/README.md

 # MoreFlowers
-## Welcome to the MoreFlowers mod for a PHD project.
+## Welcome to the MoreFlowers mod, this is a project a PHD.

 ## Description
 Overview of the Minecraft project: